wolfgangwiedervorname/wolfgangwiedervorname_dot_de/content/posts/240703_eurobike_part_I/index.md

 +++

 It's summer again and that means the world of cycling congregates in Germany for Eurobike.
 The switch from Friedrichshafen to Frankfurt has been very welcome on my end, Lake Constance may be nice but in many regards it was what Berliners call "JWD" (janz weit draußen, way out).
-Every year the Lake Constance highway would be inevitably *clogged* on sunday night by the collective masses trying to get to Frankfurt.
+Every year the Lake Constance highway would be inevitably *clogged* on sunday night by the collective masses trying to get back to Frankfurt and out of the country.
 It thus seemed only prudent to move the show to where everybody wanted to be anyhow.
 I'm staying the full 3 vendor days and figured I might as well add my observations and opinions to the deluge of those already out there.